tisem-digital-marketing/2022-smwa/docs/assessment/presentations.md

 ## Topics

-Use the knowledge developed in the course from readings and lectures as a starting point to answer the fo
+Use the knowledge developed in the course from readings and lectures as a starting point to construct an answer to the following prompts.
+You should use your research skills to go looking for additional material as necessary.

+!!! danger

+    All scenarios are entirely hypothetical, and do not reflect actual scenarios or current areas on research that any named company is facing or working on to the best of my knowledge.

+Topics will be posted 2 weeks before a scheduled presentation so that all teams have an equal amount of preparation time.

 **Week 1**